 - Stomach pain or discomfort

-- A change in bowel habit, such as pooing more frequently, or experiencing diarrhoea or constipation
+- A change in bowel habits, such as pooing more frequently, or experiencing diarrhoea or constipation

 Your GP is likely to ask you if you have stomach pain that makes you feel like you need to go for a poo frequently, if the consistency of your poo has changed or if the discomfort in your stomach is eased by going for a poo.